Animal Laws and Regulations

 Animal Care and Control understands people often view pets as part of the family and that families come in all shapes and sizes.
 However, in consideration of public health and safety, certain limits must be placed on the number and type of pets allowed.

-No more than four animals may be kept on any one parcel of property within a residential zoned district, unless the property owner obtains a non-commercial kennel permit.
+No more than four domestic animals may be kept on any one parcel of property within a residential-zoned district unless the property owner obtains a non-commercial kennel permit.
 Keep in mind, the limit is set by parcel, not person.
+Ordinance 62941 states a domestic animal is "a dog or cat, including any puppy or kitten, which is more than six weeks old."

-Examples of pets that may be counted toward the limited of four include: dogs, cats, rabbits, chickens, and ducks.
+Examples of pets that may be counted toward the limit of four include dogs, cats, and rabbits.
 One potbellied pig per parcel of property is also allowed within the aggregate of four pets.
 Many exotic pets are prohibited within City limits.
 These include but are not limited to: all species of bears; lions, tigers, all other big cats; gorillas, chimpanzees, and all non-human primates; foxes, wolves, coyotes, or any canine hybrid of the same; alligators, crocodiles, and caimans; all venomous snakes and any constrictor snake over eight feet in length.
 Livestock such as cattle, sheep, goats, and swine are also prohibited in the City.

 Pets and their owners are a vibrant part of urban living.
 The City of Saint Louis division of Animal Care and Control encourages owners to foster a pet-friendly atmosphere by enjoying the City in a safe and considerate manner.
 The leash law is enforced for the safety of all of the City’s residents, people and pets alike.
 Pets must be leashed and securely held by a responsible person whenever they are off the owner’s property, except in the case of City-designated dog exercise parks.
 No dog or cat is permitted to be at large on any public street, park, or other public space, or on another person’s property.